teunbrand/ggh4x/README.md

 similar things to what this package does.
 [facetscales](https://github.com/zeehio/facetscales) also has a facet function wherein scales can set per row/colum.
+The [egg](https://github.com/jwdink/egg) package can also set panel sizes.
+The [lemon](https://github.com/stefanedwards/lemon) package also has options to tweak position axes.
 The [relayer](https://github.com/clauswilke/relayer) and [ggnewscale](https://github.com/cran/ggnewscale) packages also allow multiple colour scales in the same plot.